Losant/losant-docs/docs/workflows/overview.md

 ![Workflow Overview Trigger](/images/workflows/overview-trigger.png "Workflow Overview Trigger")

-In this example the trigger is a [Device State node](/workflows/triggers/device/), which will run the payload whenever a device reports its [state](/devices/state/).
-The device state trigger places the state that was reported on the payload's data field.
+In this example the trigger is a [Device State Node](/workflows/triggers/device/), which will run the payload whenever a device reports its [state](/devices/state/).
+The state that was reported is available on the payload's `data` field.
 When the workflow starts, the payload will look like this:

 ```json
 {